Tenugui and furoshiki are traditional Japanese cloths.

 Your tissue box will instantly become stylish!

+Spread the tenugui.
+Fold the sides to the center and place the tissue box in the middle.
 Fold the left and right sides along the box.
 Then, fold from the side nearest you with the corners outside.
+Fold the far side in the same manner.
+Tie the sides in a mamusubi knot.
+Your tissue case is finished!

 Makes your lunchtime even more enjoyable.